deLaatLab/triplix/README.md

 # Triplix
+A python package to efficiently process, store and retrieve spatial genomics multi-contact data.

 ## Introduction:
 Triplix provides access to multi-contact data, that could be stored in three different spaces (i.e., resolution):